zalenix/portaldocs/portal-sdk/templates/portalfx-performance-caching-homepage.md

 ### Coordinating extension updates with the Portal team

 If you make some of these changes, you need to coordinate with the
- <a href="mailto:ibizafxpm@microsoft.com?subject=[Caching Updates] on &lt;extensionName&gt; &body=Hi, we have enabled client-side caching on &lt;extensionName&gt; please make the appropriate Portal change."> Portal team</a> to make sure that we make corresponding changes for backward compatibility and safe deployment.
+ <a href="mailto:ibizafxpm@microsoft.com?subject=[Caching%20Updates]%20on%20&lt;extensionName&gt;&body=Hi,%20we%20have%20enabled%20client-side%20caching%20on%20&lt;extensionName&gt;.%20Please%20make%20the%20appropriate%20Portal%20change."> Portal team</a> to make sure that we make corresponding changes for backward compatibility and safe deployment.
 When we receive this email, we  will stop sending your extension the sessionId part of the query string in the URL.